Leaks Leaks — Can Pool Lights Leak? Detection & Repair Guide 2026

 Lens Gasket Deterioration

 The underwater light fixture itself has a lens gasket that seals the electrical components from pool water.
-When this gasket fails, water can enter the light fixture, causing the light to fail and potentially creating a leak path.
+When this gasket fails, water enters the fixture and surrounds the bulb.
+This is a bulb and electrical problem to fix promptly for safety, but it is not itself a source of pool water loss.
 While this typically results in less water loss than niche or conduit leaks, it still requires immediate attention for safety reasons.

 Detecting Pool Light Leaks